ozluna/meet-eco/README.md

 * In the Heroku dashboard, click "Deploy".
 * Your application should now be deployed.
 ## **Credits**
-I used code institute instarctions to create  CRUD on Python.
+I used code institute instarctions to create  CRUD and Python.

 I used [Materialize](https://materializecss.com/) for the "Create" and "Edit" forms as well as "Main Page" cards.
 All the vector images are taken from [freepik](https://www.freepik.com/free-photos-vectors/people)